 HOME X

-Home X is an immersive digital theatre performance commissioned by the British Council Hong Kong for the Spark Festival 2021.
+Home X is an immersive digital theatre performance originally commissioned by the British Council Hong Kong for the Spark Festival 2021 and performed at York Theatre Royal, Cambridge Junction, and the Barbican in 2023.

-Original music by Kakilang Artistic Director An-Ting Chang and choreography by Si Rawlinson in the UK joins choreography by Suen Nam and the voice of Lam Wing Wing in Hong Kong.
-The virtual environment was designed by Donald Shek and holoportation technology was developed by Ian Gallagher in the UK.
+Original music by An-Ting Chang and choreography by Si Rawlinson (UK) is interwoven with choreography by Suen Nam and voice by Lam Wing Wing in Hong Kong.
+Holoportation technology was developed by Ian Gallagher, enabling live embodied performance across continents.
+Together, these elements form a hybrid theatrical language that merges digital world-building, live performance, and audience participation.

 Home X Performance